PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
 * Internet is meant for the Internet e.Payments.
-When Person want to stop participating in unknown gambling activities, then this Person should take in an account plausibility that this(-ose) internet sites could deny his request for gambling, ref. [epaslaugos.lt](https://www.epaslaugos.lt/portal/service/74420/13221?searchId=dc364005-8bed-4487-b267-56e67ed3d504).
+When Person want to stop participating in unknown gambling activities, then this Person has to take in an account plausibility that this(-ose) internet sites could deny his request for gambling, ref. [epaslaugos.lt](https://www.epaslaugos.lt/portal/service/74420/13221?searchId=dc364005-8bed-4487-b267-56e67ed3d504).
 * When Person want to make Money Investment, then awareness of selecting right place are very important.
 Ref. [lb.lt](https://www.lb.lt/lt/investavimas-kaip-atpazinti-sukcius#ex-1-2).
 * At the previous reference domain are plausible to locate illegal and forbbiden investment internet sites.
 DNSSEC widespread use could enforce protective means when this tool are in use [nksc.lt](https://www.nksc.lt/uzkarda.html) and protection - full automatic.
 * Your computer - smartphone connection don't have DNSSEC support?
-Public and Private Key Cryptography Key Management usually are made by telecommunication companies and they provide list of DNS services, which Client should use.
+Public and Private Key Cryptography Key Management usually are made by telecommunication companies and they provide list of DNS services, which Client could use.
 Registration for personal DNSSEC keys could help and improve the situation or usual approach - use Anti-Virus Software with this type of service.
 Anyway, common non-Browser Software Product could just not use this tech, then awareness of Software Product(s) plausibilities also are needed.
 ```

 ```